ouragan84/sea-of-prospects/README.md

 The simulate method updates the cloth's physics, applying forces like gravity and wind, and enforcing constraints to maintain segment lengths.
 This is achieved through a verlet integration approach, updating positions based on previous positions and velocities, and a relaxation process that iteratively corrects the distances between points to match the segment lengths.

+### Collision

+Collision detection between a rigidbody and islands is implemented using a distance-based approach.
+Each Island instance has a radius attribute, and the isRigidbodyInsideIsland method checks if any corner of the rigidbody is within this radius from the island's center.
+This method calculates the distance between the island's center and each corner of the rigidbody's bounding box.
+If the distance from the island's center to any corner is less than or equal to the island's radius, a collision is detected.